telerik/winforms-docs/propertygrid/radpropertystore---adding-custom-properties.md

 ![propertygrid-radpropertystore 001](images/propertygrid-radpropertystore001.png)

 You can then use the RadPropertyGrid to edit the PropertyStoreItems values as if they were properties of an object.
 You can also change the value of a given property in the RadPropertyStore and the change will be reflected immediately in the RadPropertyGrid.
-Additionally you can also add or remove items from the RadPropertyStore during runtime and again all changes will be reflected in the RadGridView.
+Additionally you can also add or remove items from the RadPropertyStore during runtime and again all changes will be reflected in the __RadPropertyGrid__.

 #### Add/Remove/Edit PropertyStoreItems through code